Here’s the sixteenth annual FREE WHITEWATER list of the scariest things in Whitewater.

 At the least, however, there’d be no more coyotes.
 You’re welcome.

 9. Herbicide 2.0.
 A person of average ability would realize that if dumping herbicide into a drained lake was a bad idea, it’s worse to dump herbicide into a re-filled lake that feeds even more water through the town.
 See Reporting About Artificial Herbicides in Whitewater, Wisconsin.
 The moment for mucking up Whitewater’s environment should have, thankfully, passed now that the lakes are re-filled.
-That there is even the slightest possibly of Herbicide 2.0 suggests lamentable, below-average ability.
+That there is even the slightest possibility of Herbicide 2.0 suggests lamentable, below-average ability.

 Parks & Rec.
 If Whitewater Rec Department as a pun isn’t clear enough, go ahead and change the name to Whitewater Wrecks Department.
 Parks & Recreation was a beloved series on NBC (with an 8.6 IMDb rating).
 If someone made a series about our local parks department, IMDb would have to introduce a negative rating scale.